Health and Wellness

 Take these steps to protect yourself from COVID-19:

 • Make sure you and any family members who are ages 6 months and older get fully vaccinated against COVID-19.
 Vaccines are no cost to CalOptima Health members.
-You can check with your primary care provider, local pharmacy or sign up at www.othena.com.
+You can check with your PCP, local pharmacy or sign up at https://myturn.ca.gov/.

 • You can also visit www.vaccines.gov.